mcv-m6-video/mcv-c6-2024-team1/Week6/README.md

 We have added a function for each one of the models used in the `model_creator.py` file that allows the user to specify a name and use that model.

 #### Utils
+We added the following scripts to perform additional analysis of our results:
 * `barplots.py`: Script to create bar plots.
 * `bubble_plot.py`: Script to create bubble plots.
 * `study_model.py`: Script to with additional functions to study the model.